Confessions Of A Club Soccer Player

 For years and years of my club soccer life, I couldn’t get out of my head.
 I was frustrated and angry that soccer had become something I no longer loved!

 I’ll be honest: it was tempting to quit.
-It seemed so easy, and I would have more time to hang out with my friends, do homework, I could sleep in on a Saturday.
-But something in me couldn’t let go; I still had that little girl – who dribbled around the house, who played pick-up with the boys at recess – within me, begging me to just give it one more shot.
+It seemed so easy, and I would have more time to hang out with my friends and do homework; I could sleep in on a Saturday.
+But something in me couldn’t let go; I still had that little girl – who dribbled around the house, who played pick-up with the boys at recess – within me, begging me just to give it one more shot.

 So it seemed that my decision had been made: I was playing soccer, and this time, I promised, it was going to be fun.

 My new motto: screw it.
 I decided not to care.
-I wasn’t going to play for anyone’s opinions anymore, I was just going to have fun.
-I’ll mess up and fail hundreds of times but I don’t care anymore!
+I wasn’t going to play for anyone’s opinions anymore; I was just going to have fun.
+I’ll mess up and fail hundreds of times, but I don’t care anymore!
 Me beating myself up over every little thing wasn’t going to help or change anything, so why do it?
-I was going to go for it, have a little swagger with my play, work hard, be confident.
+I was going to go for it, have a little swagger with my play, work hard, and be confident.

-There will always be people shouting their opinions at you, in soccer, in school, at work, at home.
-This idea of self-image is not just a sports thing, its life.
+There will always be people shouting their opinions at you, in soccer, in school, at work, and at home.
+This idea of self-image is not just a sports thing; it’s life.
 In a world so full of noise, it is more important now than ever to be able to have one’s own internal voice be positive.
 It’s so easy to slip into I’m not good enough.
 So, in my mother’s slightly-altered-for-the-purpose-of-non-explicit words: screw it, you got this.